Dubai Airshow: Flying display

-The flying display demonstrates the technical capabilities of exhibiting companies aircraft.
-The flying display at the Dubai Airshow has included the Airbus A380, A400M, F-16, F/A-18, F-22 Raptor, V-22 Osprey, B-1B, Eurofighter Typhoon, HAL Tejas along with aerobatic displays by international teams including Patrouille de France, Red Arrows from the UK and Al Fursan from the UAE, Suryakiran from India.
+The flying display demonstrates the technical capabilities of exhibiting companies' aircraft.
+The flying display at the Dubai Airshow has included the Airbus A380, Airbus A400M, F-16, F/A-18, F-22 Raptor, V-22 Osprey, B-1B, Eurofighter Typhoon and the HAL Tejas.
+Aerobatic teams from across the world have attended, including the Patrouille de France, the Red Arrows, Al Fursan and Surya Kiran.

+In recent editions, the flying display has also featured newer commercial and military aircraft introduced by global manufacturers.
+Demonstrations have included modern wide-body airliners, updated business jets, and advanced fighter aircraft showcased by participating nations.
+The 2021 edition, for example, included displays by the Boeing 777X, Airbus A350, and several unmanned aerial systems presented during the show.